 The Group reviews its investments in held-to-maturity investments for impairment periodically, recognizing an allowance, if any, by applying an estimated loss rate.
 The Group considers available evidence in evaluating the potential impairment of its investments in held-to-maturity investments.
 The allowance for credit losses is a valuation account that is deducted from the amortized cost basis of the financial assets to present the net carrying value at the amount expected to be collected on the held-to-maturity investments.
-The allowance for credit losses was nil for the three years ended February 28, 2023.
+The credit losses were nil for the three years ended February 28, 2022, 2023 and February 29, 2024.

-Investment products not classified as trading or as held-to-maturity are classified as available-for-sale debt securities, which are reported at fair value, with unrealized gains and losses recorded in "Accumulated other comprehensive income" on the consolidated balance sheets.
+Investment products not classified as trading or as held-to-maturity are classified as available-for-sale debt securities, which are reported at fair value, with unrealized gains and losses recorded in "Accumulated other comprehensive loss" on the consolidated balance sheets.
 Realized gains or losses are included in earnings during the period in which the gain or loss is realized.